strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+-- 16 May 2024 --

+- Cart now correctly only displays update button only when the quantity for a cart item has been changed and only for that cart item.

 -- 15 May 2024 --

 - Logic in place for displaying update button only if a cart items quantity has been changed.
 Working towards ensuring update button is only displayed for item that has changed and not every item.